 UN Sustainable Development Goals (SDG)

-The UN adopted new Sustainable Development Goals (SDGs) in 2015.
+In 2015, the United Nations adopted 17 Sustainable Development Goals (SDGs).
 These goals cover poverty reduction, education, gender equality, climate change and health.
-Behind each of these goals is a series of targets and indicators.
-At Aegon, we have identified the following targets as most relevant to our business:
+Accompanying each of these goals is a series of targets and indicators.

 - SDG13: Climate action (target 13.2)